gbl08ma/imageviewer/README.md

 [http://gbl08ma.com/casio-prizm-software/](http://gbl08ma.com/casio-prizm-software/)

-If the above page isn't available, you can try checking for news at the tny. internet media website:
+If the above page isn't available, you can try checking for news at the TNY network website:

 [http://i.tny.im/](http://i.tny.im/)